projf/projf-explore/ROADMAP.md

 # Project F Roadmap

-This page summarises the plans for Project F over the next few months and in the longer term.
-Follow [@WillFlux](https://twitter.com/WillFlux) for updates and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).
+This page summarises the plans for Project F. Follow [@WillFlux](https://twitter.com/WillFlux) for updates and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).

 See [About Project F](https://projectf.io/about/) and the repo [README](README.md) for an introduction to Project F.

+## 2022

+I will announce plans for 2022 in the spring.
+In the meantime, I will continue to update and improve existing designs as described below.

-## During 2021
+## 2021

 ### FPGA Graphics